vsrinivas/fuchsia/dart.md

   build.
 This means that if you have a broken release build, any release build overrides a debug build.
-With a broken release build, no amount of correct rebuilding on debug will solve the issue until you delete `//out/release-x86-64`
+With a broken release build, no amount of correct rebuilding on debug will solve the issue until you delete `//out/release-x86-64`.
-- Delete the .packages file in your project and rebuild
+- Delete the .packages file in your project and rebuild.

 ## Known issues